tensorflow/tensorboard-plugin-example/README.md

 To test out the custom “greeter TensorBoard” with the Greeter Plugin, first [install Bazel] and [install TensorFlow].

-> **Note:** This example requires TensorFlow 1.3 to run.
-Moreover, please use Bazel version 0.19.2 as 0.20.0 made some backwards incompatible change and their rules are not updated accordingly yet.
+> **Note:** This example requires the lastest TensorFlow to run.
+Moreover, as of 2018-12-03, please use Bazel version 0.19.2 as 0.20.0 made some backwards incompatible change and their rules are not updated accordingly yet.

 Then, clone and `cd` into this repository, and run the following commands: